haxsaw/hikaru/docs/patterns-recipes.rst

 Hikaru's `load_full_yaml()` can determine which model version of a document and its objects to create while parsing, but you may want to be able to determine this yourself if you want to customize processing for different versions.
-Often, you can simply look to `object.apiVersion`, but sometimes this is addtionally coded with the Kubernetes API group that the object is part of, which means you need to know which group any object belongs to.
+Often, you can simply look to `object.apiVersion`, but sometimes this is additionally coded with the Kubernetes API group that the object is part of, which means you need to know which group any object belongs to.